Meet Chelsea

 Chelsea’s Experience

-I am a licensed clinical social worker and I have been practicing therapy for 8 years.
+I am a licensed clinical social worker and I have been practicing therapy for 10 years.
 I enjoy providing individual therapy services to clients who experience a wide array of struggles including life transitions, anxiety, eating disorders, grief, infertility, relationship issues and depression.

-I have specialized training on providing therapy to male clients and I strive to create an empathic, safe space for all clients, including males, to learn how to express themselves in a vulnerable way, in particular when doing so requires going against a societal or familial norm.
+I have specialized training on providing therapy to male clients and I strive to create an empathic, safe space for all clients, including males, to learn how to express themselves in a vulnerable way, in particular when doing so goes against a societal or familial norm.
 Through my previous work in the counseling department at Washington University in St. Louis, I found a passion for guiding individuals through grief and loss.
 I provided individual and group therapy to students who lost a loved one and I strongly believe in the power of connection in coping with the isolating nature of grief.

 Educational and Clinical Training